The Vernon Nelson Fund provides grants to researchers as a contribution toward their expenses relating to their research at the Moravian Archives.

 - Applicants need to be 18 years or older.

 - Grants may be used for travel to Bethlehem, PA (incl. transportation and lodging, not for meals), reproductions, translations, and publications.
+(Please note that it is allowed to photograph records in the reading room at no charge)

 - Deadline for grant applications is the last day of February.